Renée Adorée

-Renée Adorée (born Émilia Louisa Victoria Reeves; 30 September 1898 – 5 October 1933) was a French stage and film actress who appeared in Hollywood silent movies during the 1920s.
+Renée Adorée ([ʁəne adɔʁe]; born Jeanne de la Fonte [ʒan də la fɔ̃t]; 30 September 1898 – 5 October 1933) was a French stage and film actress who appeared in Hollywood silent movies during the 1920s.
 She is best known for portraying the role of Melisande, the love interest of John Gilbert in the melodramatic romance and war epic The Big Parade.
-Adorée‘s career was cut short after she contracted tuberculosis in 1930.
+Adorée's career was cut short after she contracted tuberculosis in 1930.
 She died of the disease in 1933 at the age of 35.

 Early life

 Born in Lille as Jeanne de la Fonte, Adorée was the daughter of circus artists and performed regularly with her parents as a child.
 She performed as an acrobat, dancer and bareback rider throughout Europe.
 She adopted the stage name Renée Adorée (French for "reborn" and "adored", both in the feminine form), and established a reputation for her dancing skills in countries including Belgium, France, Germany and Sweden.
 She was performing in Brussels when World War I began.

 She was billed as Renée Adorée in an Australian film produced in 1918, £500 Reward, which was her movie debut.
 She was then a dancer touring Australia on the Tivoli circuit with an act called "The Magneys".